 All the above were individually poked fun at by family and friends, none more so than by me.
 Silly me, getting old, winding down getting a bit quirkier than I was before.
 It seemed, the harder I tried to get myself fit, the slower and crappier I felt … the more often I stayed in my pyjamas the more it became an Ellen thing, to be laughed at, I stopped saying I am too exhausted to get dressed.

-Well, I can tell you with some relief, that I am not lazy, fat or a hypochondriac, I have a genetic condition that has been very gratefully spotted by my new GP.
+Well, I can tell you with some relief, that I am not lazy, fat or a hypochondriac, I have a metabolic, genetic condition that has been very gratefully spotted by my new GP.
 How lucky was I to have moved and to have seen someone who knew what he was looking at.
 He noticed my bronzed skin which incidently makes me look super healthy.
-When your looks don’t pitty you it is hard to get acknowledgement.
-Then listened to my account of severe tiredness and sent me for the blood tests.
+When your looks don’t pitty you it is hard to be believed or get acknowledgement.
+Dr McColl, listened to my account of severe tiredness and sent me for blood tests.
 Six hours later he phoned the house to explain that a DNA test was required to confirm the diagnosis.
 After weeks of waiting it was confirmed.
-I have Haemachromatosis, the Celtic disease, bronze diabetes or the Viking curse.
+I have Haemochromatosis, the Celtic Curse, bronze diabetes or the Viking curse.
 For a condition that I had never heard of there are plenty of names.

 Basically, I store iron, my blood then chucks it into my organs and tissues, the brain, liver etc. This toxic stuff causes havoc where ever it lands.
-There is no cure … but there is a treatment for which I am very grateful.
-And though scared, I will suck it up and get on with it.
-I won’t let it win or change me, it won’t define who I am.
-Still I smile, with damp eyes and a fighting spirit.
+There is no cure … but there is a treatment for which I am very grateful … and though scared, I will suck it up and get on with it.
+I won’t let it win or change me, it will not define who I am.
+Still I smile, with damp eyes and a fighting spirit and a bloody good tan.

 Here is the joke, you knew there would be one … I have a needle phobia, always have had and the treatment, the only treatment is Venesection.
 Blood letting, phlebotomy, removal of my toxic blood.
 Before we left for the first treatment the husband thought he would … relax me, he wore a wicked grin when he searched You Tube and had to wipe his eyes for the thirty minutes he played me Handcocks Half Hour, a comedy radio skit from 1961, where Tony Handcock donates blood.